 Calgary dental practice offers restorative crown procedure

 Dental crowns have long had an important place in cosmetic and restorative dentistry.
-Our team of dental professionals at Dr. Robertson and Dr. Redd Dental Health in Calgary are pleased to offer a complete range of holistic, biological, pediatric, restorative, and cosmetic dentistry, including natural-looking dental crown procedure.
+Our team of dental professionals at Living Wellness Dental in Calgary are pleased to offer a complete range of holistic, biological, pediatric, restorative, and cosmetic dentistry, including natural-looking dental crown procedure.
 Dr. Kindal Robertson and Dr. James Redd believe in providing biocompatible materials and only the safest and most effective treatments and techniques.

 Dental crowns, which were once referred to as dental “caps,” have been used restoratively for decades.
 Over the years, a typical crown might have been fabricated from gold or metal alloy material.
 As patients have become increasingly concerned about the preservation of a more natural appearance, new dental materials emerged.
 Today, a dental crown may still contain gold or even metal alloy, covered with a layer of porcelain, which is bonded to the metal subsurface for long lasting function and beauty.